DianaMachadoMoura/project_2_mindswap/README.md

-# Movies Data Base - MindSwap
+# Movies WebApp - MindSwap
 This project was developed as part of the web development course for the front-end part at Mindera MindSwap.
 > Live demo [_here_](https://toaraujo.github.io/project_2_mindswap/).